KollinRT/DataAnalystPortfolio/COVID19Viz/README.md

 ## How to improve
 - Utilization of React for the frontend and Typescript to accommodate the larger app codebase as it'd inevitably grow in complexity.
 - Switch the data digestion in Python from downloading to the data to grabbing it from the API and processing it locally.
+However, one complaint is that this would require the user to sign up and get an authenticated account to use, hence the choice to download and process locally.